ChronoSheets/ChronoSheets-PHP-Client/docs/Api/TasksApi.md

 # **tasksGetTasksForJob**
 > \ChronoSheetsClient\ChronoSheetsClientLibModel\CSApiResponseListTimesheetTask tasksGetTasksForJob($jobId, $xChronosheetsAuth)

-Get tasks for a particular job
+Get a collection of tasks for a particular Job, specified by JobId.
+Requires the 'SubmitTimesheets' or 'ManageJobsAndTask' permissions.

 ### Example
 ```php